As an Amazon Associate we earn from qualifying purchases.

 What Pairs with Spinach Artichoke Dip?

-At our house, fresh baguettes would probably be our favorite pairing.
+At my house, fresh baguettes would probably be my favorite pairing.
 But chances are, you are much more likely to have crackers on hand (especially when it comes to a party setting).

 I also find that flatbreads go very well with spinach artichoke dip, so pita and naan are wonderful combinations.